ParamJani21/Sweet-Shop-Management/README.md

 - If you get CORS errors, ensure both frontend and backend are running locally.
 - For scroll issues, the UI is now fully responsive and scrollable.

-## Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-MIT